latifkabir/n3He_Soft/Library/ReadBinary/examples/README.md

 Steps
 ----
+* Make changes in src/Constants file to fir your requirements.
 * Do `make`
 * Give channel number for which the graph to be plotted
 * Give specific starting point.